BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 ### Allow store

-Determine if a specific user has access to the POST's route in order to create an entity.
+Determine if a specific user has access to the POST route to create an entity.

 The `store` method, corresponds to the following route: